 Dollar for dollar Disney gift cards are (like all gift cards) worse than cash since they can only be spent at Disney locations.
 That said, there are ways to get discount Disney gift cards, and that's where the value lies.
 If you're taking a Disney vacation anyways and are able to get Disney gift cards at a discount, there are some good opportunities to save, which we go more into below.

-There are a few methods for earning discount Disney gift cards.
+There are a few methods for earning discount Disney gift cards and finding Disney gift card deals.
 We're going to start with what we consider the best method before moving on to some other options.

 Best Method Part 1: Rotating 5% Cash Back Categories

 Different credit cards offer different rotating categories in which they'll give you 5% cash back or points back for spending in those categories.
 Here's the current Chase Freedom Calendar: